Ghoul-SSZ/ScreenshotService/README.md

 # ScreenshotService

 This is a small java program that takes screenshot of websites based on user input.
+The user can later on query and search for a screenshot he/she wants bye typing the url.

 ## Requirements
 Maven, Redis